Faith-and-Code-Technologies/mDirt/README.md

 ##### making Datapacks is really tedious
 Creating custom Minecraft datapacks can be time-consuming and complex. **mDirt** simplifies this process by providing an easy-to-use tool for generating datapacks with custom features like blocks, items, recipes, and more.

-> ⚠️ mDirt v3.0 will be releasing in June.
+> ⚠️ Development for mDirt v3.0 is in process but is going to take some time.

 ---